telemark/search-service/README.md

 ### PUT /api/documents

-Adds a new document to the index
+Adds a new document to index.

+You'll need do supply index, type, id and the document itself in the body property.
+See the [example](test/data/document.json)

 http PUT http://localhost:3000/api/documents Authorization:'Bearer <jwt-token>' < test/data/document.json